MicrosoftDocs/well-architected/well-architected/performance-efficiency/optimize-code-infrastructure.md

 #### Optimize background jobs

 Many applications require background tasks that run independently of the UI.
 The application can start the job and continue to process interactive requests from users.
 Examples of background jobs include batch jobs, processor-intensive tasks, and long-running processes, such as workflows.
 Background tasks shouldn't block the application or cause inconsistencies due to delayed operation when the system is under load.
-To can improve performance, you can scale compute instances that host background tasks.
+To improve performance, you can scale compute instances that host background tasks.
 For more information, see [Background jobs](/azure/architecture/best-practices/background-jobs) and [Scaling and performance considerations](/azure/architecture/best-practices/background-jobs#scaling-and-performance-considerations).

 ### Optimize infrastructure performance